lisensei/llama-chatbot/README.md

 To use the API:

-Send a messages in json format and wrap it inside the key "messages".
+Send a POST message and wrap it inside the key "messages".

 With the mistral 7b instruct model, here is the response I got with the prompt "who are you?":